Signal Integration with Marketo Guide

 What Are Tags?

-Tags can be applied to generic items in events, especially custom registration statuses and custom registration properties for use in Certain Signal.
+Tags are a way of identifying event-level data using labels you set at the account level.
+You can apply those tags to generic items in events, especially custom registration statuses and custom registration properties for use in Certain Signal.
+Tags can be used for other purposes, but this guide doesn’t cover that.

 Setting Tags Up for an Account

-Add enough tags to apply to all of the following that you will use in your Signal Flows (see Flow Data Source):
+Important: Add enough tags to apply to all of the following that you will use in your Signal Flows (see Flow Data Source):

 Also, add enough tags to apply to all of the following that you will use in filters for flows (see Flow Filters):